Retrospected/app.picnic/README.md

 # Picnic app for Homey

-Doing your groceries at Picnic via Homey.
+Connect Picnic with Homey.

-Trigger flows based on various order events or add individual items or items based on a recipy to your shopping cart.
+Add individual items or multiple items based on a recipy to your shopping cart.
+Or trigger flows based on the different states of your order.

+## Instructions

+After installing the app, login using your Picnic account via the app settings.
+Here you can also add your favorite recipes.

-## Flow Triggers:
+## Flow Triggers
-Polling the status of your Picnic account every 5 minutes and providing trigger flowcards based on the following events:
+Polling the status of your Picnic account and providing trigger flowcards based on the following events:

 - Groceries have been ordered, with tokens:
   - price (in euro)